Introduction to Museology INFOST5017

 ■ Evaluate the changing and alternative roles that museums have fulfilled in society

-■ Evaluate the impact of national and international contexts on historical and contemporary museum context
+■ Evaluate the impact of national and international contexts on historical and contemporary museum practice

 ■ Apply theoretical knowledge through engagement with contemporary museological debates and identify constructive responses to the practical challenges museology poses